infoatgodreams/GoDreams-Repository/Volume 1/Program Design/Context Document/V0 Op Support.md

 	3. Operating Systems
 		1. Enable transparent, independent, professional work style
 	4. Care Practices
+		1. Know-how on the science behind child care
+		2. Practices allowing childs individuality & agency to flourish
+		3. Childs link to family to be cultivated in healthy fashios
+		4. Childs exposure to non institutional word designed for in advance
 	5. Exposure/Opportunities
 		1. Networking Opportunities
 		2. Site visits